Section 1115 Waiver for Additional Services and Populations (WASP)

 State Medicaid programs may request from the Centers for Medicare and Medicaid Services (CMS) a waiver(s) of certain federal Medicaid requirements that are found in the Social Security Act.
 A common public misconception is that any portion of the Medicaid program can be waived by CMS.
 In reality, only certain requirements can be waived.

-The WASP is effective through December 31, 2016 and a renewal through December 31, 2019 is currently being considered at CMS.
+The WASP was extended by CMS in 2018 and is now effective January 1, 2018 through December 31, 2022.
 The WASP offers Standard Medicaid benefits to qualified individuals.
 Individuals are enrolled for 12 months of continuous eligibility without reporting monthly changes of income or resources.
 Individuals are no longer eligible if they are no longer Montana residents or become otherwise eligible for Medicaid.
 Individuals will remain enrolled if, at the time of redetermination every 12 months, they meet the same eligibility qualifications.